eclipse-archived/smarthome/docs/documentation/development/bindings/how-to.md

 The `ThingHandlerFactory` is responsible for creating `ThingHandler` instances.
 Every binding must implement a `ThingHandlerFactory` and register it as OSGi service so that the runtime knows which class needs to be called for creating and handling things.
 From the generated archetype there already exists a `ThingHandlerFactory`, which can be extended with further *ThingTypes*.

 When a new *Thing* is added, the Eclipse SmartHome runtime queries every `ThingHandlerFactory` for support of the *ThingType* by calling the `supportsThingType` method.
 When the method returns `true`, the runtime calls `createHandler`, which should then return a proper `ThingHandler` implementation.
-This handler will automatically be registered as an OSGi service through the base class implementation.

 The `YahooWeatherHandlerFactory` supports only one *ThingType* and instantiates a new `YahooWeatherHandler` for a given thing: